tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 1. `do_something(1)` with `beverage(0)` (when `number` is `1`)
 1. `do_something(0)` with `beverage(number)` (when `number` is `0`; `99` is passed into `beverage/1`, which is the `number` pattern)

-This is an indication that our code may be more abstract than it is concrete.
-A more concrete version would more directly surface the four variants.
+Our "hidden" variant is an indication that our code may be more abstract than it is concrete.
+As discussed before, a more concrete version would more directly surface the four variants.
 It could look something like this:

 ```elixir
 def verse(0) do